 So What Can I Do to Slow Down Alzheimer’s?

 Regardless of which root cause is responsible, there are several things you can do to slow down Alzheimer’s.
-Here is a list of a few things.
+Below is a list of a few things.
 You can see more at our previous blog post.
 For further information, you may also want to pick up a copy of Dr. Bredesen’s book, The End of Alzheimer’s.
+All of these are part of the Bredesen protocol or ReCODE protocol

 1. Get Tested